SEAL PUP RESCUED SEASON 2025/26 IN NUMBERS!

 Thursday 4th June 2026

-A rescued seal who requires lifelong specialist care is at the heart of a fundraising appeal as the Cornish Seal Sanctuary makes a final call for participants to sign up for its "Sprint for Seals" event on Sunday 14th June 2026.
+A rescued seal who requires lifelong specialist care is at the heart of a fundraising appeal as the Cornish Seal Sanctuary makes a final call for participants to sign up for its "Sprint for Seals" event.

 Banana, one of the sanctuary´s most recognisable residents, was rescued as a pup but cannot be released back into the wild due to a neurological condition that causes seizure-like episodes similar to epilepsy.